wg-osr/walkerga.github.io/class/magic-user.md

 Every time you roll doubles you get closer to Catastrophe.

 <ins>Catastrophe</ins><br>
-Every time you roll doubles you gain 1 Doom Point.
+Every time you roll doubles you gain 1 *Doom Point*.
 Roll a D20.
 If you roll equal or below your doom score, you trigger a catastrophe.
 They will end your wizardly career if you don’t quest to avoid your doom.

 ## Call Familiar